oelizondo/learn-git/readme.md

 Before we can push anything though, we need to merge with *master*, remember?
 Go ahead and commit everything you have in *dev*, and merge to *master* (No tutorial this time, your turn!).

-Now we just copy pase:
+Now we just copy paste:

 ```console
 $ git remote add origin git@github.com:<your_username>/<your_repository>.git